-You can either devlop your own design from scratch using information from my book, where a very similar circuit is presented,
+You can either develop your own design from scratch using information from my book, where a very similar circuit is presented,

-or you can use the component flow chart (link at the bottom of this webpage).
+or you can use the component flow chart (link at the bottom of the page).

 The flow chart allows you to build up a full set of component values to suit your choice of valves, cookbook style, with no brain power required!